clij/clijx-assistant/getting_started.md

 ## Building workflows - step by step
 CLIJx-Incubator has a built-in suggestions of what to do next:
-Just right click in any image that has been incubated.
+Just right click in any image that has the assistant attached.

 ![Image](images/suggestion_make_isotropic.png)
 [Image data source: Irene Seijo Barandiaran, Grapin-Botton lab, MPI CBG]